telerik/xaml-docs/controls/radfiledialogs/localization.md

 ## Resource Keys

-__RadFileDialogs__ provides strings for localizing various of its elements.
+The __RadFileDialogs__ provide strings for localizing various of their elements.
 In order to be able to distinguish these resources, an unique identifier, called resource key, is assigned to each string that can be localized.

 ![RadFileDialogs Localization](images/FileDialogs_Localization.png)